root-project/root/documentation/minuit2/Minuit2.md

 The input parameters can be simply defined via an std::vector$<$double$>$, which means that all parameters are variables.
-If the user wants fix a parameter or put limits on it before minimization, he has to instantiate a MnUserParameters object and then add parameters one by one, giving them a name, value, uncertainty.
-Once all parameters are added to MnUserParameters, he can fix a parameter or put limits on another one before handing them over to Minit for minimization.
+If the user wants fix a parameter or put limits on it before minimization, they have to instantiate a MnUserParameters object and then add parameters one by one, giving them a name, value, uncertainty.
+Once all parameters are added to MnUserParameters, they can fix a parameter or put limits on another one before handing them over to Minuit for minimization.

 ### What the user can supply ###

-Optionally the user can supply his own gradient calculator by implementing the FCNGradientBase interface or supply a full covariance matrix for input if one is available.
+Optionally the user can supply their own gradient calculator by implementing the FCNGradientBase interface or supply a full covariance matrix for input if one is available.
 The covariance matrix can be supplied in form of a std::vector$<$double$>$ in packed storage format